Documentation conventions¶

 Rationale

-- before a Markdown link
+- Before and/or after a Markdown link

 - Before an opening HTML tag (or Markdown equivalent) or after a closing tag

-- At any other natural place
+- At another natural place

 Text styles and semantics¶